(Watch for a new tree page with more info as we begin setting out trees for the season.)

 Blue Gold: The Gold Medal of flavorful berries.
 The attractive powder-blue berries are the firmest and will crunch in your mouth, releasing the sweet flavor with subtly hints of acidity.
 Twenty pounds of medium to large fruits will begin to ripen when Duke finalizes its bountiful harvest.
 Blue Gold’s high antioxidant berries will harvest for 5 long weeks.
 Hardiness Zones 7a-4a.

-Chippewa: Finally we have an extremely arctic hardy blueberry plant that grows to a height of 3 feet tall.
+Chippewa: SOLD OUT Finally we have an extremely arctic hardy blueberry plant that grows to a height of 3 feet tall.
 The fruits are medium to large and produce huge crops despite the coldest weather conditions.
 The berries are prized for their firmness, attractive color, and delicious wild-like flavor that makes blueberries so popular.
 Hardiness Zones 3-7.

-Nelson: A variety widely planted because of its dependable fruiting of a large, lighter blueberry that is very firm with good flavor.
+Nelson: SOLD OUT A variety widely planted because of its dependable fruiting of a large, lighter blueberry that is very firm with good flavor.
 The plant grows very upright and needs little pruning because of its open spreading plant habit.
 Zones 3-7.

 North Country: The same exceptional flavor of a wild blueberry.
 In spring, these mounded, “half-high” plants are dotted with white flowers, which give way to small- to medium-size berries that will give you a taste of the Northern wilds.
 Early-mid season.
 Introduced in 1986.
 Cold-hardy.
 Ripens in late June to early July.
 Zones 3-7.